W427697/Discord-/MIGRATION.md

 This change should not require any specific migrations on your part if you are using the docs addon as described in the documentation.
 However, if you are using `react-docgen` or `react-docgen-typescript` information in some custom way outside of `addon-docs`, you should be aware of this change.

-In SB6.4, `@storybook/react` added `react-docgen` to its babel settings and `react-docgen-typescript` to its webpack settings.
+In SB6.4, `@storybook/react` added `react-docgen` to its babel settings and `react-docgen-typescript` to its Webpack settings.
 In SB6.5, this only happens if you are using `addon-docs` or `addon-controls`, either directly or indirectly through `addon-essentials`.
 If you're not using either of those addons, but require that information for some other addon, please configure that manually in your `.storybook/main.js` configuration.
 You can see the docs configuration here: https://github.com/storybookjs/storybook/blob/next/code/presets/react-webpack/src/framework-preset-react-docs.ts

 ### Opt-in MDX2 support